LehighIAC/ITAC-Automation/README.md

 8. After reviewing the code, The IAC Admin can approve and merge your proposed changes.

-## Template development
-An automated template is usually made of 3 parts:
-1. A .docx template with tags to be replaced.
-2. A .json5 database with input numbers and strings.
-3. A .py template with calculation and formatting.
-### Preparations to make an automated template
-1. Make .json5 database by writing detailed comments, including description, unit, data type(int, float, str or list), and default value(if available).
-The key name could be abbreviation such as "ES", as long as it's consistent with the word document.
-2. Clean up word document formatting.
-In rare scenario, the document could be a legacy .doc file with .docx extension.
-You need to copy all the text and paste it into a new document.
-3. Replace numbers/strings with tags, example: `${ES}`.
-Make sure to adjust the formatting of the tag, as the format will be preserved.
-### Making an automated Python template
-1. Read .json5 databases and convert it to `EasyDict`.
-Then you can easily access the variable by `iac.ES` instead of `iac['ES']`.
-2. Perform calculations.
-Remember to keep the data type consistent which means you'll use `round()` frequently.
-3. Format strings.
-Everything needs to be formatted as strings before replacing.
-Thousand separator is required.
-Currency needs to be formatted with $ sign.
-4. Import the .docx template.
-5. Replace keys with `docx_replace()`.
-6. Save file and print caveats if requires manual operations.
-### Equations
-Currently, `python-docx-replace` doesn't support replacing keys in Word equations.
-If possible please use regular text instead of equations.
-If the equation is unavoidable, the workaround is to write the equation in LaTeX then convert it to Word equation and insert it to tags like `#ESEqn`.
-Check the Lighting template for examples.
-### Lookup table
-Make a numpy array with table values, then use `np.interp` to get the result.
-### Table
-If there's any table that needs to be filled with calculated numbers, do the following:

-If the table has fixed length, simply access the table and fill in texts.

-If the table has variable length, make more reserved lines in the word template, then fill in texts and delete empty lines.

-See Repair Leaks template for examples.
-### Blocks
-The .docx can have pre-defined blocks with XML tags.
-E.g. starts with `<AAR>` and ends with `</AAR>`.
-Then you may choose to enable/disable the block with `docx_blocks()`
 ## Setting up Python environment
 ### Open Anaconda Terminal, or VS Code Terminal.
 ```